rustaceanrob/kyoto/README.md

 The preferred workflow is by using `just`.
 If you do not have `just` installed, check out the [installation page](https://just.systems/man/en/chapter_4.html).

-To run the unit tests:
+To run the unit tests and doc tests:

 ```
 just test